perl6-community-modules/PSpec/README.md

 without them, this wouldn't exist.

 Also, a big cheers to Carl Masak, who is always friendly and helpful!
-And a call-out to Larry Wall whose help on the #perl6 channel has been greatly appreciated!
+And a call-out to Larry Wall whose help on the #raku channel has been greatly appreciated!
 I guess I should also thank him for creating Perl :-)

-Since writing the original version of this Credits section, I've received a lot of help and feedback from many people on the #perl6 channel.
-Thanks to the whole Perl 6 community for being awesome!
+Since writing the original version of this Credits section, I've received a lot of help and feedback from many people on the #raku channel.
+Thanks to the whole Raku community for being awesome!

 ## Author